Basics

 There are two kinds of nodes you can add to a Choicelab flowchart:

 • Cells do things on screen, and play media.
-You use a cell when you want to, say, show a line of text, provide the player with some button choices, or play a video (among other things).
+You use a cell when you want to, say, play a video, show a line of text, or provide the player with some button choices.

 • Branches change where the player goes in your project.
 You use a branch when you want to create paths the player may traverse based on their choices.